BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - AI in manufacturing.
 This is an area that has been at the forefront of incorporating robots into the workflow.
 Industrial robots used to perform single tasks and were separated from human workers, but as the technology advanced that changed.

-The application of AI in the realm of self-driving cars also raises ethical concerns.
-When an autonomous vehicle is involved in an accident, liability is unclear.
-Autonomous vehicles may also be put in a position where an accident is unavoidable, forcing it to make ethical decisions about how to minimize damage.
+The application of AI in the realm of self-driving cars raises security as well as ethical concerns.
+Cars can be hacked, and when an autonomous vehicle is involved in an accident, liability is unclear.
+Autonomous vehicles may also be put in a position where an accident is unavoidable, forcing the programming to make an ethical decision about how to minimize damage.

 Another major concern is the potential for abuse of AI tools.
 Hackers are starting to use sophisticated machine learning tools to gain access to sensitive systems, complicating the issue of security beyond its current state.